-- 1. any one person holds a sufficient number of voting shares of the Company or resulting company to affect materially the control of the Company or resulting company; - 2. any combination of persons, acting in concert by virtue of an agreement, arrangement, commitment or understanding, hold in total a sufficient number of voting shares of the Company or its successor to affect materially the control of the Company or its successor; or - 3. the Board adopts a resolution to the effect that the circumstances in clause (1) or (2) of this definition have occurred or are imminent, where such person or combination of persons referred to in clause (1) or (2) of this definition did not previously hold a sufficient number of voting shares to affect materially control of the Company or its successor.
+- 1. any one person holds a sufficient number of voting shares of the Company or resulting company to affect materially the control of the Company or resulting company; - 2. any combination of persons, acting in concert by virtue of an agreement, arrangement, commitment or understanding, hold in total a sufficient number of voting shares of the Company or its successor to affect materially the control of the Company or its successor; or where such person or combination of persons referred to in clause (1) or (2) of this definition did not previously hold a sufficient number of voting shares to affect materially control of the Company or its successor.
 In the absence of evidence to the contrary, any person or combination of persons acting in concert by virtue of an agreement, arrangement, commitment or understanding holding more than 20% of the voting shares of the Company or its successor.